Metaxism

-Metaxism (Μεταξισμός) is a Greek authoritarian nationalist ideology associated with Ioannis Metaxas.
+Metaxism (Μεταξισμός) is a Greek authoritarian, ultra-nationalist, and monarchist ideology associated with Ioannis Metaxas.
 It called for the regeneration of the Greek nation and the establishment of a modern, culturally homogenous Greece.
 Metaxism disparaged liberalism, and held individual interests to be subordinate to those of the nation, seeking to mobilize the Greek people as a disciplined mass in service to the creation of a "new Greece."

 Metaxas declared that his 4th of August Regime (1936–1941) represented a "Third Greek Civilization" which was committed to the creation of a culturally purified Greek nation based upon the militarist societies of ancient Macedonia and Sparta, which he held to constitute the "First Greek Civilization"; and the Orthodox Christian ethic of the Byzantine Empire, which he considered to represent the "Second Greek Civilization."
 The Metaxas regime asserted that true Greeks were ethnically Greek and Orthodox Christian, intending to deliberately exclude Albanians, Slavs, and Turks residing in Greece from Greek citizenship.

-Although the Metaxas government and its official doctrines are sometimes described as fascist, academically it is considered to have been a conventional totalitarian-conservative governorship akin to Francisco Franco's Spain or António de Oliveira Salazar's Portugal.
-The Metaxist government derived its authority from the conservative establishment and its doctrines strongly supported traditional institutions such as the Greek Orthodox Church and the Greek Monarchy; essentially reactionary, it lacked the radical theoretical dimensions of ideologies such as Italian Fascism and German Nazism.
+Although the Metaxas government and its official doctrines are sometimes described as fascist, such historians as Stanley G. Payne consider it to have been a conventional authoritarian-conservative dictatorship akin to Francisco Franco's Spain or António de Oliveira Salazar's Portugal; such historians as Kofas maintain that the regime had a powerful quasi-fascist element, some contemporary historians characterize it as totalitarian (as Metaxas himself did) or even fascist.
+The Metaxist government derived its authority from the conservative establishment and its doctrines strongly supported traditional institutions such as the Greek Orthodox Church and the Greek Monarchy; essentially reactionary, it lacked the radical theoretical dimensions of ideologies such as Italian fascism and National Socialism.
 The regime also lacked antisemitism, which it regarded as "distasteful".

 The ideology of Metaxism was associated with Metaxas' political party, the Freethinkers' Party and the 4th of August Regime.
 In the post-war period it has been advocated by the 4th of August Party, the Golden Dawn party and the ELAM party.